Wooodzy/App/Documentation.md

 survey I created with 10 questions I asked if users use food applications to help choose what they want to eat, with 61 respondents and over 73% saying yes.

+In an report by Mike Brown in 2017(Brown.M,2017) about the addictive nature of tinder he asked 10000 students why they use tinder with 45% responding with the use it for confidence boosting procrastination, it also reports that 72% of millennial college students have used tinder.
+This is valuable data if I were to produce a food application with the same functionalities as tinder but orientate my development towards this approach.

 ![](https://github.com/Wooodzy/App/blob/master/Food-Mobile-Apps.PNG)